 Machines are outing us.
-As some time ago happened to horses after the invention of the steam engine, humans are becoming obsolete to perform mechanical labor, soon, with the advance of artificial intelligence, it will also affect our possibilities to be useful workers performing intellectual labor.
+As it happened some time ago to horses after the invention of the steam engine, humans are becoming obsolete to perform mechanical labour.
+Soon, with the advance of artificial intelligence, it will also affect our possibilities to be useful workers performing intellectual labour.

-Exploring the potential of biological labor for obtaining value from the human body
+Exploring the potential of the human body to produce capital

 Alone in The Netherlands there are 1,700 KW of unexploited electricity to be harvested from human body heat.

 From the electricity extracted of excess heat, the body-suit runs a computer producing cryptocurrency.

 A single human body at rest radiates 100 watts of excess heat.
 We created a body-suit that uses thermoelectric generators to harvest the temperature differential between the human body and ambient and converts it into usable electricity.
 The electricity generated is then fed to a computer that produces cryptocurrency.

 The Institute of Human Obsolescence ran 4 different operations on biological labour of 22, 69, 39 and 82 hours.
 Those 212 hours were divided in working shifts of 1, 2 or 3 hours, 37 different workers participated in the process.